-This page presents all of your past recordings, and allows you to listen, delete, and edit them.
+This page presents all of your past recordings, and allows you to listen, delete, and rematch them.

-Tapping on a recording takes you to the Edit screen, where you can change the start and end points of the song, as described above.
+Tapping on a recording takes you to the Locate Song screen, where you can change the start and end points of the song, as described above.

 You can also:

 - Share the recording and notes with your friends.